ToshioCP/Gtk4-tutorial/gfm/sec25.md

 Generally, a symbol table is used by a linker to link objects to an executable file.
 It includes function names and their location.
 A linker usually doesn't put a symbol table into the created executable file.
-But if `--export-dynamic` option is given, the linker add the symbol table to the executable file.
+But if `--export-dynamic` option is given, the linker adds the symbol table to the executable file.

 To accomplish it, an option `-Wl,--export-dynamic` is given to the C compiler.